FOR AGES 3 YEARS TO 18 YEARS

 After the first half of the 19th century, the Key West Qualied-Dove was only a vagrant in the mainland of Southern Florida regions.

 The Key West Quail-Dove birds are rarely found in the Key West Island of the Florida Keys nowadays.
-They had been originally named for this city, which was their preferred habitat and where they bred until the former half of the 19th century.
+They had been originally named after this city, which was their preferred habitat and where they bred until the former half of the 19th century.

 Today, they are found largely in the Caribbean Islands, mainly in Puerto Rico, Cuba, and the West Indies.